ETCLabs/sACN/docs/pages/using_merge_receiver.md

 instead of #SACN_RECEIVER_MAX_SOURCES_PER_UNIVERSE.
 The `source_count_max` value may be set to
 #SACN_RECEIVER_INFINITE_SOURCES, in which case the library will track as many sources as it is
-able to dynamically allocate memory for, and this callback will not be called in normal program operation (and can be set to NULL in the config struct in C).
+able to dynamically allocate memory for, and this callback will not be called in normal program operation (in this case it can be set to NULL in the config struct in C).

 <!-- CODE_BLOCK_START -->
 ```c